TALK TO SALES

 • Tour of the office, if in-person

-• Begin training/onboarding program
+• Begin job training/onboarding program

-Continuing engagement and onboarding beyond the first day
+Continue engagement and onboarding beyond the first day

 Hold regular check-ins with your new hire, and plan for meetings after 30, 60, and 90 days to see how they feel things are going, what help they need, and if they have any questions or feedback.
+You can also accomplish this by having your managers conduct regular one-on-one meetings with their direct reports.
+This allows employees to ask questions, give or receive feedback, and let their managers know how they’re doing.

 You can also pair your new hire with another employee as their onboarding buddy.
 This is someone your new hire can reach out to for help or clarification at any time.
 With a buddy program, your new hire can feel confident they have the support system they need to navigate their new role.

-Introduce benefits package
+Introduce your benefits package

 A robust benefits package is one of the best ways to attract and retain workers.
 If you’re offering benefits to your new hires, you need to let them know what your benefits are and how they work as soon as possible.

-If you’re looking for personalized benefits to offer to your workers, PeopleKeep can help.
-We help organizations of all sizes offer personalized benefits, such as health reimbursement arrangements (HRAs) and employee stipends.
+If you're looking for personalized benefits to offer to your workers, PeopleKeep can help.
+We help organizations of all sizes offer personalized benefits, like health reimbursement arrangements (HRAs).
+With an HRA, you can reimburse your employees for their qualifying medical expenses and individual health insurance premiums tax-free.

-Tips for a successful onboarding process
+Tips for a successful employee onboarding process

 When starting your program, there are a few things you need to keep in mind: